JayantKumar-13/DeepHedge/README.md

 ### 3. Open the notebook

-Run the notebook in **Google Colab** or **Jupyter Notebook**.
+Run the notebook using **Google Colab** or **Jupyter Notebook**.

 ```bash
 jupyter notebook notebooks/options_trading_price_prediction.ipynb
 ```

+The notebook will load the datasets from the `data/` directory and reproduce the complete workflow, including implied volatility estimation, Greek calculations, GBM simulations, Deep Hedging training, and portfolio P&L visualizations.

 ---

 ## Future Improvements

-- Support multiple option expiries.
+- Support multiple option expiry dates.
-- Train on historical multi-day option chain data.
+- Train on larger historical option-chain datasets.
-- Compare Deep Hedging with classical Delta Hedging.
+- Compare Deep Hedging with classical Delta Hedging under different volatility regimes.
+- Incorporate transaction costs and slippage into the hedging strategy.
-- Extend the framework to include transaction costs and volatility smile dynamics.
+- Extend the framework to stochastic volatility models and volatility smile dynamics.